Lagrangian constant cycle subvarieties in Lagrangian fibrations: Introduction

-\begin{thm} \begin{enumerate}[i)] \item Let $X$ be a projective hyper-Kähler manifold admitting a Lagrangian fibration of dimension $2n$ given by a line bundle $L$ with $q(L) = 0$.
-Let $H$ be any divisor class on $X$; then the zero-cycle $L^n \cdot H^n$ is proportional to the class of a point $x \in X$ which belongs to a Lagrangian constant cycle subvariety. \item If a very general projective deformation of $X$ preserving the Lagrangian fibration with $\rho(X) \ge 3$ satisfies Matsushita's conjecture (in particular if $b_2(X) \ge 8$~\cite{VoisinLag}), then the class of a point in $\gS_{\pi,H}$ modulo rational equivalence is independent of the divisor class $H$. \item Under the same hypothesis as in $ii)$, the class of a point in $\gS_{\pi,H}$ modulo rational equivalence is independent of the Lagrangian fibration. \end{enumerate} \end{thm}
+\begin{thm} \begin{enumerate}[i)] \item Let $f : X \to B$ be a projective hyper-Kähler manifold admitting a Lagrangian fibration of dimension $2n$.
+Let $L \colonec f^*c_1(\cO_B(1))$ where $\cO_B(1)$ is an ample line bundle on $B$ and let $D$ be a divisor in $X$.
+Assume that $[D]_{|F} \ne 0 \in H^2(F,\bQ)$ for some fiber $F$ of $\pi$ or $\dim X = 4$, then the zero-cycle $L^n \cdot D^n$ is proportional to the class of a point $x \in X$ which belongs to a Lagrangian constant cycle subvariety constructed in Theorem~\ref{thm-constr}. \item Assume that $\dim X = 4$.
+If a very general projective deformation of $X$ preserving the Lagrangian fibration with $\rho(X) \ge 3$ satisfies Matsushita's conjecture (in particular if $b_2(X) \ge 8$~\cite{VoisinLag}), then the class of a point in $\gS_{\pi,H}$ modulo rational equivalence is independent of the divisor class $H$. \item Under the same hypothesis as in $ii)$, the class of a point in $\gS_{\pi,H}$ modulo rational equivalence is independent of the Lagrangian fibration. \end{enumerate} \end{thm}